ibio/expense-tracker/README.md

 Admin
 * Can read all the saved expenses, including those which they do not own
-* Can not create, update, or delete expenses they do not own
+* Can not create, update, or delete expenses they do not own (you can click to edit your posts which have darker background)
+* Add a new one on the right pane

+User
+* Can edit every post (click the post to edit and it will update immediately)
+* Add a new one on the right pane

 Run locally
 ### frontend